zeroo-ping/PH-Fill/README.md

 2. Al/ML based algorithm (Which will detects the overall damage in picture   captured by user).
 3. Camera Integration (To capture images).
 4. Location Integration ( which will take user current location).

+# How it will work:

+1. User will login through Gmail/Phone authentication.
+2. Main screen will appear , here it will capture 3 images from different angle.
+3. click on Location button, so as to reach current location.
+4. Fill the response in The response Box.
+5. Save all details and click on submit button.
+Thats all.

+It will send all data to database successfully.

+6. User can cheeck progress status in MY REQUEST SECTION.